 If any of these effects are important to a given mooring design, then a six-degree-of-freedom dynamic of the system generally needs to be considered in design.
-Some guidance on safe wave limits is given in Table 10.
+Some guidance on safe wave limits for moored manned small craft is given in Table 3-8(a).

-3.8.7 Water Depths.
+3-8.7 Water Depths.
 The bathymetry of a site may be complex, depending on the geology and history of dredging.
 Water depth may also be a function of time, if there is shoaling or scouring.
 Water depths are highly site specific, so hydrographic surveys of the project site are recommended.

-3.8.8 Environmental Design Information.
-Some sources of environmental design information of interest to mooring designers are summarized in Table 17.
+3-8.8 Environmental Design Information.
+Some sources of environmental design information of interest to mooring designers are summarized in Table 3-15.

-Table 17 Some Sources of Environmental Design Information
+Table 3-15.
+Some Sources of Environmental Design Information